getsolus/help-center-docs/docs/packaging/eopkg-configuration.md

 ## Notable keys

 Most keys in the config you'll probably want to leave untouched.
-Some, however, are useful to know about:
+However, some are useful to know about:

 | Key               | Description                                                  | Values        |
 | -------------------------------------------------------------------------------- | ------------- |